tehmon/ff13stats/README.md

 # Final Fantasy 13 Stats
-Script to pull character stats from the game into individual files
+Script to pull character stats from the game into individual files.

+Works with both Steam and Gamepass.
+No changes need to be made between the game.
+Works straight away with both.

 ## Using the script
   cd into the directory you have stored the script in your terminal.